 In 2005-06, the Flynn celebrated its 25/75-year anniversary and conducted a $6 million endowment campaign, setting the stage for building the endowment through bequests and other planned gifts.
 The Flynn received the 2007 Outstanding Historic Theatre Award as “a compelling example of contemporary programming excellent in a beautifully renovated space that thoughtfully engages its community…an inspiration to other cities.”

-In June 2010, Founding Director Andrea Rogers retired, and the Flynn built upon her legacy as John Killacky took over the reins as CEO and Executive Director.
+Andrea Rogers led the organization for 30 years until her retirement in June 2010.
+You can still see her smiling face in a framed portrait located on the back wall of the theater.
+Under her leadership, renovations continuously improved the structural, aesthetic, technical, and patron needs for the aging building, while bringing back its Art Deco splendor.
+Upon her retirement, John Killacky took over the reins as CEO and Executive Director.
 Much transpired during Killacky's first year at the Flynn: a grant from the Kresge Foundation allowed a Patron Enhancement Project to commence, which included enclosure of the loading dock and new seats in the main hall.
 In 2012, longtime artistic director Arnie Malina retired, and the Flynn welcomed Steve MacQueen as the fourth artistic director in its history.

 The great vaudeville and film house built by J.J.
 Flynn and his partners over 80 years ago is today recognized nationwide for the beautiful preservation of that original Art Deco masterpiece; for world-class artistic programming in theater, dance, and music; and for educational programs that reach far into the community to advance teaching and learning.